When Is Pigeon Mating Season?

 Male pigeons initiate the courtship by performing a fascinating display that includes bowing, cooing, and tail-fanning.
 This ritual is aimed at attracting a female and establishing a bond.

-ALSO READ: How to Buy a Parrot?
+ALSO READ: How to Take Care of a Macaw?

 Female Pigeon Response